-DO I HAVE TO BRING BEDDING, MOSQUITO NET, TOWELS?
+DO I HAVE TO BRING BEDDING, TOWELS AND A MOSQUITO NET?

-Our centre provides all these services.
-If you wish, you can bring a portable mosquito net to meditate in the forest.
+Our center provides all these services.
+If you wish, you can bring a portable mosquito net for your meditations in the forest.

-DO I NEED TO BE VACCINATED AND / OR TAKE MALARIA PILLS?
+DO I NEED TO BE VACCINATED AND / OR TAKE ANTI-MALARIA PILLS?

 Currently, no vaccines are required to enter Peru.
-However, it is recommended to consult with the local centre of attention for international travellers to plan the trip well in advance, as some vaccines have an activation period of 10 to 15 days.
-From our side, we do not recommend vaccinations just before starting the retreat, as they may interfere with the medicine.
+From our side, we do not recommend vaccinations just before starting the retreat, as they may interfere with plant medicines that we administer in Yosi Ocha.
+If you decide to get a vaccine, it is recommended to consult with the local center of attention for international travelers to plan the trip well in advance, as some vaccines have an activation period of 10 to 15 days.

 The risk of contracting malaria in the Loreto region is low.
 If you decide to take prophylaxis, we recommend Malarone (atovaquone/proguanil).
 Malaria prophylaxis with doxycycline or mefloquine does not interact well with Ayahuasca.